abhipraydhoble/linux-b50/linux-tasks.md

 2. Create three users: harry, hermione, and ron.
 Assign them to the hogwarts group.

-3.Create a directory named documents in the root (/) directory.
+3. Create a directory named documents in the root (/) directory.
 4. Assign ownership of the documents directory to the harry user and the
     hogwarts group.